 - i.
-Pedestrian bridges crossing Ecological Spine waterways should be designed to minimize environmental disturbances. - ii.
+Pedestrian bridges crossing Ecological Spine waterways should be designed to minimize environmental disturbances and accommodate flooding or occasional strong stream currents. - ii.
 Bridges should look "lightweight," with a slim profile and visually-unobtrusive piers. - iii.
-Bridges should be designed to accommodate flooding or occasional strong stream currents. - iv.
-Bridges may be incorporated into boardwalks or include boardwalk-like designs with wooden planks. - v.
-A bridge whose walkway is elevated 3-feet or more above grade should include hand rails for safety. - vi.
-New pedestrian bridges should be placed at intervals of approximately every three blocks along the Ecological Spine.
+Bridges may be incorporated into boardwalks or include boardwalk-like designs with wooden planks. - iv.
+A bridge whose walkway is elevated 3-feet or more above grade should include hand rails for safety. - v.
+Locations of new pedestrian bridges should be coordinated with adjacent or impacted communities.
+Bridges should generally be placed at intervals of approximately every three blocks along the Ecological Spine, unless certain locations are not desired by the adjacent/impacted community.